Translational studies in humans and mice to test a circuit-level computational model of auditory hallucinations (human study) -Healthy Volunteers

 Contact: Kyle Fuller: (212) 853-5522 / kf2801@cumc.columbia.edu

-Additional Study Information: In this study, we are trying to learn more about the symptoms of schizophrenia, specifically to learn how abnormalities in the brain may produce certain experiences that are common in patients with schizophrenia.
-The study involves clinical interviews, clinical chart review, computer tests, and magnetic resonance imaging (MRI) scans.
+Additional Study Information: In this study, we are trying to learn more about the symptoms of psychosis, specifically to learn how alterations in the brain may produce certain experiences (including voice hearing or auditory hallucinations) that are common in people with psychosis or schizophrenia.
+The study involves clinical interviews, computer tests, and magnetic resonance imaging (MRI) scans.
 The study will be conducted at Columbia University Medical Center and Zuckerman Mind Brain Behavior Institute.

 Investigator